zsparal/api-documentation/source/reference/v2/methods-api/get-method.rst

               .. type:: string

-            - The URL for a payment method icon of 55x37 pixels.
+            - The URL for a payment method icon of 32x24 pixels.

           * - ``size2x``

               .. type:: string

+            - The URL for a payment method icon of 64x48 pixels.

+          * - ``svg``

+              .. type:: string

-            - The URL for a payment method icon of 110x74 pixels.
-Use this for high resolution screens.
+            - The URL for a payment method icon in vector format.
+Usage of this format is preferred since it can scale to                 any desired size.

    * - ``_links``